 Driving and Driver’s licences

-If you are only visiting, you need an International drivers permit which you can apply for at the AA in South Africa If you stay
+If you are only visiting, you need an International driver permit which you can apply for at the AA in South Africa If you stay

 Useful apps